 The idea of using HBOT for sportspeople originates in scuba diving, where HBOT is used to improve the symptoms of decompression sickness or “the bends” after divers surface too quickly.
 Divers using HBOT also report that their joint pain and stiffness goes away and their concentration becomes sharper.
 They also report feeling refreshed and rejuvenated.
 HBOT is now the prescribed treatment for decompression sickness, and its effectiveness in the diving world has triggered the emergence of hyperbaric medicine in the competitive sports world.

-With Hyperbaric Oxygen Therapy at our clinic, you’re breathing in pure oxygen in a private, purpose-built brand new Hyperbaric chamber at 2 times the normal atmospheric pressure (most clinics operate a multi-person chamber and only up to 1.4-1.6 times sea-level atmospheric pressure) which increases the oxygen-carrying capacity of your blood and allows your body to absorb 10-15 times more oxygen than normal.
-Here is a list of the ways in which this extra oxygen can promote fast healing for sports injuries:
+With Hyperbaric Oxygen Therapy at our clinic, you’re breathing in pure oxygen in a private, purpose-built brand new Hyperbaric chamber at up to 2 times the normal atmospheric pressure (most clinics operate a multi-person chamber and only up to 1.4-1.6 times sea-level atmospheric pressure) which increases the oxygen-carrying capacity of your blood and allows your body to absorb 10-15 times more oxygen than normal.

 HBOT boosts sporting performance